rust-lang/book/src/ch03-02-data-types.md

 ### Scalar Types

 A *scalar* type represents a single value.
-Rust has five primary scalar types: integers, floating-point numbers, Booleans, and characters.
+Rust has five primary scalar types: integers, floating-point numbers, booleans, and characters.
 You may recognize these from other programming languages.
 Let’s jump into how they work in Rust.

 #### Integer Types